Pre-liver transplant counselling doesn’t start with a signature. It starts with a conversation.

 - Ethical considerations, such as ensuring the donor’s autonomy and the recipient’s best interest, are also discussed.

-4. Financial Counseling
+4. Financial Counselling

 - Liver transplantation can be expensive, and both the donor and recipient need to understand the costs involved.